Major Depressive Disorder with Peripartum Onset

 Psychotic symptoms in the peripartum timeframe are less common after childbirth and are characterized by seeing things that don't exist, confusion, rapid mood swings and thoughts of harming oneself or the infant.
 These symptoms only occur in about 1 of every 1,000 births.
 Women who have bipolar disorder or schizoaffective disorder are at increased risk of having psychotic symptoms, but they can also occur in women with no prior history.

-Previous depressive episodes and/or a family history of depression, lack of social support, anxiety, marriage or money problems, stress and substance abuse are risk factors for MDD with Peripartum Onset.
+Previous depressive episodes and/or a family history of depression, lack of social support, anxiety, marriage or money problems, stress and substance use disorders are risk factors for MDD with Peripartum Onset.
 The risk of developing symptoms of depression has also been associated with being a stay-at-home mother and unwanted pregnancy.

-Women who have experienced one episode of post-partum depression have a 30–50% chance of experiencing it again.
+Women who have experienced one episode of post-partum depression have an increased chance of experiencing it again.
 Preparing with your doctor for onset can make a significant difference in many cases.

 One of the criteria used to diagnose depression is appetite change.
 However, appetite may not be suitable for the diagnosis of depression in the perinatal (the period around birth: five months before and one month after) period.